Amazing tale of Triveni Sangam, Prayagraj – Confluence of 3 rivers (Ganga, Yamuna & Saraswati)

 Ganga at Prayagraj

-The confluence of the Ganga, Yamuna, and Saraswati is the same spot where Sangam and Triveni meet.
-This once-in-a-lifetime occurrence is well-known around the world.
-Saraswati, after Ganga and Yamuna, has grown with great importance in Indian culture.
-However, because the Ganga and Yamuna are readily visible but the Saraswati is not, how did the Triveni Sangam come to be?
+The confluence of the Ganga, Yamuna, and Saraswati is the very spot where Sangam and Triveni meet — a once-in-a-lifetime experience that pilgrims describe as both overwhelming and quietly transformative.
+Saraswati, after Ganga and Yamuna, has grown to assume immense importance in Indian culture.
+However, because the Ganga and Yamuna are readily visible while the Saraswati is not, a profound question arises: how did the Triveni Sangam come to include three rivers, and where does the Saraswati flow?

 Tale of Triveni Sangam

-There is, in fact, a tale behind it.
-Shrimad Bhagwat Purana tells the story in great detail.
-In the past, Saraswati flowed through the Golden Land.
-Swarnabhoomi was renamed Swarna Rashtra later on.
-Over time, it evolved into Saurashtra.
-However, in ancient times, Saurashtra also included the entire state of Marwar.
-Saraswati used to bring a lot of compassion to this place.
-He was worshipped regularly.
-As the people of this region became more familiar with the Yavanas and began to trust in their ethics, Saraswati departed Marwar and Saurashtra after obtaining permission from Brahmaji and began residing in Prayag.
-The land was changed into a desert, which became known as Rajasthan today.
+There is, in fact, a profound tale behind the Triveni.
+The Shrimad Bhagwat Purana tells the story in great detail.
+In the past, Saraswati flowed through a Golden Land known as Swarnabhoomi, later renamed Swarna Rashtra and eventually evolved into the region known as Saurashtra.
+In ancient times, Saurashtra included the entire state of Marwar.
+Saraswati used to flow with great compassion and abundance through this land, and the people worshipped her regularly.
+As the people of the region grew more familiar with Yavana (foreign) ways of thought and began to drift from their sacred traditions, Saraswati, the goddess of divine knowledge, could no longer reside among them.
+She departed Marwar and Saurashtra after obtaining permission from Brahma and began flowing toward Prayag.
+Without the purifying presence of the sacred river, the land transformed into a desert — which is the region known today as Rajasthan.

 Triveni Sangam at Prayagraj